Romanian Tochitura – A Hearty Pork Feast

 Step-by-step process of making Romanian Tochitura: raw ingredients, browning pork, adding smoked sausages, simmering with spices and wine, cooking liver and garlic, and serving with polenta, cheese, and a fried egg.

-This rustic dish is essentially a rich and flavorful pork stew, slow-cooked in its own juices, often combined with offal and smoked sausages.
-The magic happens when it's served with creamy polenta, tangy telemea or burduf cheese, and a perfectly fried egg on top. 🍳
+Tochitură is a traditional Romanian pork stew, prepared in different ways across the country but always rich in flavor and rooted in heritage.
+Slow-cooked in its own juices, it often includes a mix of pork cuts, offal, and smoked sausages.
+The dish is typically served with creamy polenta, tangy telemea or burduf cheese, and a fried egg on top. 🍳

-Tochitura is more than just food – it’s a celebration of Romanian heritage, especially around Ignat Day (December 20th), also known as the "Celebration of the Pig." 🐖 For centuries, Romanian families have raised pigs throughout the year and honored their sacrifice by preparing traditional dishes, ensuring no part of the animal goes to waste.
+More than just a meal, tochitură has strong cultural significance, especially around Ignat Day (December 20th), also known as the "Celebration of the Pig."
+For centuries, Romanian families have honored the tradition of preparing pork dishes at this time of year, ensuring that no part of the animal goes to waste.
+While modern availability of meat has changed daily cooking habits, tochitură remains a symbol of resourcefulness and respect for food.

 💡 Expert Tips & Notes

-• Use a cast iron pot!
-In Romania, we use tuci or ceaun, which retain heat evenly and enhance the flavors. 🏺
+• Use a cast iron pot: In Romania, tuci or ceaun pots are preferred for even heat and enhanced flavor. 🏺

-• Cooking time matters!
-Pork needs about 1 hour to become tender, but liver only needs 10 minutes.
-If overcooked, liver can become tough. ⏳
+• Mind the cooking times: Pork takes about 1 hour to become tender, while liver needs only 10 minutes.
+Overcooking liver can make it tough. ⏳

-• Smoked sausages are a must!
-They infuse the stew with a deep, smoky flavor that takes it to the next level. 🌭🔥
+• Smoked sausages are essential: They bring a deep, smoky flavor that defines the dish. 🌭🔥

 ❓ FAQs

-It’s best enjoyed fresh, as liver tends to change texture when reheated.
-However, you can prepare the pork and sausage ahead of time, then add the liver just before serving.
+Tochitură is best enjoyed fresh, since liver changes texture when reheated.
+The pork and sausages can be prepared ahead, with the liver added just before serving.

-Store it in an airtight container in the fridge for up to 3 days. ❄️
+Keep in an airtight container in the refrigerator for up to 3 days. ❄️

 More Romanian recipes